shay-te/core-lib/website/docs/result_to_dict.md

 result = result_to_dict(data)
 ```
-Will format what ever data the function is returning.
+Will format whatever data the function is returning.

 > **Note:** `@ResultToDict` decorator is also calling `result_to_dict()` to format the values